schriste6/bikesharing/README.md

 **Peak Hours:**  Prime commuter hours (8am and 5pm) demonstrate the largest number of rides.
 A study shows that bikesharing sytsems can drive a population to commute by bike.
 Read about it here:  [Bike commuting accelerated when bike-share systems rolled into town](https://www.washington.edu/news/2020/05/14/bike-commuting-accelerated-when-bike-share-systems-rolled-into-town/)

 ![](/Resources/CheckoutTimes.png)
+**Ride Durations:**
-**Ride durations are predominently short, less than 1-hour.**
+Ride durations are predominently short, less than 1-hour.
-**Ride durations by gender show males far out number females in number of rides, but duration is consistent among both genders.**
+Ride durations by gender show males far out number females in number of rides, but duration is consistent among both genders.
 ![](/Resources/User_Patterns.png)
+**Weekdays**
-**Monday through Friday show heavy trip patterns around the primary commuter hours; 8am and 5 & 6pm.**
+Monday through Friday show heavy trip patterns around the primary commuter hours; 8am and 5 & 6pm.
-**Weekends show steady trip pattern between 9am - 7pm.**
+Weekends show steady trip pattern between 9am - 7pm.
-**Male and Female show similar trip patterns, Male patterns are heavier/more volume.**
+Male and Female show similar trip patterns, Male patterns are heavier/more volume.
 *Subscribers are great customers.*
 ## Summary:
 Bikesharing is growing in popularity.
 It offers people an extra transportation choice for short trips.
 It is a healthy option and builds in exercise and fun.
 Maybe saving the planet one bike ride at a time - leave the car in the garage, or maybe not own own at all.